solargrammars/solargrammars.github.io/_drafts/color-gates.md

 TABLE

 Well, the above experiment led us with a weird feeling.
-I was expecting that a gating mechanism really improve the color generation over just a simple concatenation of the word representations.
-But lets not give up yet.
+I was expecting that a gating mechanism really improved the color generation over just a simple concatenation of the word representations.
+But let's not give up yet.
 Lets use a different scenario to to see if the gating mechanism can shine.

-In the previous experiment, for simplicity, we prepared the data in a way that all words have an associated pretrained vector (ie, we discarded all the descriptions that contain at least one word which do not appear in Glove).
+In the previous experiment, for simplicity, we prepared the data in a way that all words have an associated pretrained vector (i.e., we discarded all the descriptions that contain at least one word which do not appear in Glove).
 Thats a strong assumption.
-In reality, in color description, as subjective as it is, users can use any word they consider appropriate to describe a color.
-Some words could be quite unique or rare, tightly associated to the persons cultural background or experiences.
+In reality, in color description, as subjective as it is, people can use any word they consider appropriate to describe a color.
+Some words could be quite unique or rare, tightly associated to the person's cultural background or experiences.
 Most likely those words will not have a pretrained vector available.